International Shipping

 Customs validation must be attached and all information must be completed as specified in the Validation Block (see photo to left).
 The document is not validated until it has received a stamp and signature from the inspecting authority at the time of export or re-export.

-IMPORTANT: To obtain CITES permit Customs validation for FedEx shipments, it may be necessary to personally deliver the parcel to a Customs office for validation before shipping.
+IMPORTANT: To obtain CITES permit Customs validation, it may be necessary to personally deliver the parcel to a Customs office for validation before shipping.
 The parcel can only be shipped after it has been validated.
-Your FedEx office will advise whether they can obtain the Customs validation, or if you will need to obtain it yourself.
-If you obtain it yourself, you may want to contact the Customs office in advance and confirm that officials are familiar with the CITES document and know how to provide validation.

 Endangered or Threatened Species (ESA) Permits

-Some species (e.g. the Woodland Caribou in Southeast B.C.) are on the U.S. Endangered or Threatened Species list but may not be listed in the CITES appendices.
+Some species (e.g. Wood Bison throughout Canada) are on the U.S. Endangered or Threatened Species list but may not be listed in the CITES appendices.
 If you think that the species in your sample may fall under this category, please contact us before continuing shipment preparations.
 We must obtain an ESA permit from the U.S. Fish and Wildlife Service, which may take as long as 90 days.

-Once the shipment is scheduled with FedEx Express, you will receive an Air Waybill.
+Once the shipment is scheduled, you will receive an Air Waybill.
 It is essential to include all of the Waybill information exactly as we have outlined below.
 If any information is omitted, it may result in the parcel not being inspected by the USFWS.
 How the parcel is handled upon import is largely determined by what is in the Air Waybill information box.

 Matson’s Laboratory